 The Winter Garden Theatre celebrated the opening of what would become one of the most successful musicals in the history of Broadway, Cats, on October 7, 1982.
 Andrew Lloyd Webber's rendition of the T.S.
 Eliot collection of poems, Old Possum's Book of Practical Cats, boasted advance sales of $6.2 million before it even opened.
-The show had dance, special effects, no dialogue, and a diva in the making: Betty Buckley, singing its most memorable tune, "Memory."
+The show had dance, special effects, no dialogue, and a star in the making: Betty Buckley, singing its most memorable tune, "Memory."

 Cats won seven Tony Awards and played in more than 250 cities around the world.
-By the time it closed on September 10, 2000, Cats had played 7,485 performances, far outpacing previous long-run champ A Chorus Line.
+By the time it closed September 10, 2000, Cats had played 7,485 performances, far outpacing previous long-run champ A Chorus Line.

 Celebrate Over 35 Years of Jellicle Cats on Broadway